PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 The proof goes along these lines:
 * If the generalized Riemann hypothesis is true, the conjecture is true.
-* If the former is false, the latter is also true.
+* If the generalized Riemann hypothesis is false, the conjecture is also true.
-* Therefore, the latter is true.
+* Therefore, the conjecture is true.

-One way to use pytest for testing is to write continuous assertions:
+One way to use pytest would be to write continuous assertions:

 .. code-block:: python